Shikaga/PitchBlackAnalysis/index.md

 Riddick shows variable loyalty the rest of the crew.
 He clearly fancies himself as a unapologetic badass, and tries to portray himself as such before the other characters.
 He delight's in their naiveté, and laughs at their collective misfortune.

 His ire fall's most heavily on Abu, The Holy Man, with whom he has complicated relationship.
-Riddick sees his belief as a weakness.
-"So where the hell's your God now?", he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.
+Riddick sees his belief as a weakness. `"So where the hell's your God now?"`, he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.

 But Riddick is not a sadist, nor without reason.
 He does try to get the entire crew to safety.
 He defends Jack against Johns, when Johns tries to betray her, and he continues to shepard them to safety.